Alprazolam

 How should this medicine be used?

-Remove the orally disintegrating tablet from the bottle just before it is time for your dose.
-With dry hands, open the bottle, remove the tablet, and immediately place it on your tongue.
+To take the disintegrating tablet, open the blister pack with dry hands.
+Remove the tablet and immediately place it on your tongue.
 The tablet will dissolve and can be swallowed with saliva.
-The orally disintegrating tablet can be taken with or without water.
+If necessary, the disintegrating tablet can be taken with water.

 Swallow the extended-release tablets whole; do not chew, crush, or break them.